sarabaftab/DSA-Logs/README.md

 ## Repository Structure

 - Each file corresponds to a different problem from the NeetCode 150 list.
-- Solutions are implemented in JavaScript (may expand to other languages later).
+- Solutions are implemented in Python (may expand to other languages later).
 - Optimized approaches and explanations are included where necessary.

 ## Purpose